Liliuokalani Gardens

 No analysis available

-I searched for hotel pool, hotel-managed rental program, or similar STR-related participation, but found none.
-Because STR itself is not allowed per the remarks, hotel pool participation cannot be true here.
-This is set to false with high confidence.
+I searched for hotel pool, hotel-managed rental program, Hilton/Trump/Ritz-style pool language, but found none.
+Since STR is not allowed from the remarks, hotel-pool participation must also be false.

 No analysis available